 You can book the Hotel Portillo with Inghams.

 Formerly la Marmotte, this hotel has now been taken over by the family who own Café Face West, and renamed Alberta Hotel.
 It is certain to be well-run and comfortable.
 I'm not sure of the star rating.

 Owned and run by the Scandinvian tour operator, Langley Travel (part of the TUI group, which also owns Crystal), the Tango is a club hotel.

 The hotel has 59 rooms, with individual, contemporary decor, and TV.
 The Tango's bar and restaurant are open to non-residents.
 The bar has been popular for many years with holidaymakers and season workers, for its lively but relaxed, friendly atmosphere.
 (Wifi in the bar and restaurant).
-There's also a spa area, with massages available.

 A stay at Tango can be booked through Crystal.